natwonglakhon/main/_posts/2026-07-08-qld_electricity_forecast.md

 The main result here is that for a 1-hour ahead forecast, **the linear models win**.
 The strong autoregressive structure in demand means that a linear combination of recent demand values is already a very effective predictor.
 Adding weather features or using tree models does not improve things much because the nonlinear patterns in demand, driven by temperature and time of day, play out over longer timescales than one hour.

-The baseline demand lags alone are sufficient for professional-grade 1-hour forecasting.
+The baseline demand lags alone provide highly accurate short-term forecasts for this dataset.

 ---